Skip to content

 Production-Ready Python Implementation

-The following implementation demonstrates a hardened ingestion service.
-It uses structured logging, session pooling, exponential backoff retries, schema validation, and a dead-letter queue (DLQ) fallback for unprocessable payloads.
-The architecture is designed to run as a systemd service, cron-triggered script, or containerized microservice.
+The following implementation is a hardened ingestion service.
+It uses structured JSON logging, session pooling, exponential backoff with jitter, pydantic v2 schema validation, and a quarantine (dead-letter) fallback for unprocessable payloads.
+It is designed to run unchanged as a systemd service, a cron-triggered script, or a containerized microservice.

 import json